daemon-labs-resources/docker-local-aws-lambda/README.md

 npm init -y
 ```

+> [!NOTE]
+> Notice how the `nodejs/package.json` file is automatically created on your host machine due to the volume mount.

 ### Install dependencies

 ```shell
 npm add --save-dev @types/node@24 @types/aws-lambda @tsconfig/recommended typescript
 ```

+> [!NOTE]
+> Notice this automatically creates a `nodejs/package-lock.json` file as well as the `nodejs/node_modules` directory.

 ### Exit the container

 ```shell
 exit
 ```

+> [!NOTE]
+> At this stage, we no longer need the interactive shell and can return to the code editor.

 ### Configure TypeScript